blackmagic-debug/black-magic-org/knowledge/faq.md

 * `/dev/ttyBmpGdb[serial]` - The GDB serial interface for the the probe identified by the serial number `[serial]`
 * `/dev/ttyBmpTarg[serial]` - The auxillary serial interface for the probe identified by the serial number `[serial]`

-To illustrate an example of this, given a BMP with serial 8BB20695, one can expect by running the project's rule files to see this from a listing of `/dev/ttyBmp*`:
+To illustrate an example of this, given a BMP with serial `8BB20695` one can expect, by running the project's rule files, to see this from a listing of `/dev/ttyBmp*`:

 ```
 ❯ ls /dev/ttyBmp*